My child doesn’t seem to eat much at meals. Should I stop giving her snacks so that she doesn’t spoil her appetite?

 No, keep offering snacks.
 Children have small stomachs and need to eat more often than adults, even if it’s in small amounts.
 Snacks are an important opportunity to give your child healthy food they may not have eaten at meal time.

 My child just eats all day as he’s playing.
 Should I take the food away and only offer it at set times?

 Absolutely!
-By offering snacks at set times, you’re helping your child eat better at meal times, learn healthy eating habits and lower his risk of tooth decay.
+By offering snacks at set times, you’re helping your child to eat better at meal times, learn healthy eating habits and lower the risk of tooth decay.

-My child is so cranky at dinner time and she eats very little.
+My child is cranky at dinner time and she eats very little.
 What’s going on?